 3.4.1 Candidates are required to follow all College policies in relation to chalking (i.e. no chalking on stairs, walls, under an overhang, etc.).
+Note: Chalking is only allowed on horizontal surfaces.
 Please be advised that all chalk expenditures must be reported as purchased.
 Otherwise, EPAC refrains from any regulation of chalking.